quinn-koch/quinn-koch.github.io/project.md

 ## Introduction

-For this problem, I chose to use the “Adult” dataset from the UC Irvine Machine Learning Repository.
+For this problem, I chose to use the “Adult” dataset from the UC Irvine Machine Learning Repository[1].
 This dataset is composed of 15 common demographic factors for 48,842 adults taken from the 1994 US Census.
 The 14 features in this dataset include age, education level, race, sex, occupation, marital-status, among others, while the target is a binary variable specifying whether an individual makes over $50,000 per year or not.
 The goal with this dataset was to predict whether an individual makes more than $50,000 annually based on the 14 census variables.

 This dataset naturally lends itself to a binary classification problem, and since the target variable is known (income level), I chose to use a supervised machine learning model.
 More specifically, I wanted to apply decision trees to this problem, as their property of being a whitebox machine learning algorithm meant that I could gain more valuable insights about the dataset’s features and analyze their relative importance in predicting the target variable.
 In other words I wanted to explore the question: What demographic factors are most influential in determining an American adult’s income?